JaiLohana16/Music-System-Web-Application/Readme.md

-Here's a refined GitHub repository description for your project:

----

 # Music System Web Application 🎵

 This is a responsive web-based music system built using only **HTML**, **CSS**, and **JavaScript**.
 The system organizes songs into five categories: **Love**, **Dance**, **Punjabi**, **Devotional**, and **Happy**.